vincenzocivale/blog_repo/src/data/blog/general-purpose-self-supervised-model-for-computational-pathology.md

   - Computer-Vision
   - Paper-Review
 description:
   UNI is a general-purpose, self-supervised vision model for computational pathology.
-It was trained on a diverse dataset of over 100 million tissue patches and achieved superior performance across 33 clinical tasks, as well as enhanced generalisation.
-Demonstrating strong data efficiency, the model outperformed baselines with less labelled data and maintained performance across different image resolutions.
+It was trained on a diverse dataset of over 100 million tissue patches and demonstrating strong data efficiency, the model outperformed baselines with less labelled data and maintained performance across different image resolutions.
 ---